knight474/mle_contracts/README.md

 The goal is to provide a contract which can use the provided HORSE pool to sell it for ETH.
 This contract will allow users to place orders for HORSE for a price a bit below market price.
 The collected ETH is then used to purchase HORSE from markets.
+The way it's supposed to work to remain a trustless solution :
+1/ The user selects the amount of HORSE to buy
+2/ The user's client fetches the current price from exchanges, removes 5% and creates the transaction to HorseDex with the amount of HORSE to buy and the ETH payload
+3/ HorseDex contract registers the order and emits an event 4/ A server watches the event and checks that the price of this order is indeed 5% below current exchange price 5/ If ok, the server sends a transaction to HorseDex to process the order, else it sends a transaction to decline it 6/ The user either gets his ETH back or the HORSE he ordered

 ## III] Smart Contracts